-Remove the rear lens and
+1. Remove the rear lens and body caps.

-body mount caps.

-Match the red dot (2) on the camera body with the red dot a on the lens, Insert the lens into the body and turn it clockwise until the lens locks with a click.
+Match the red dot 2 on the camera body with the red dot 3 on the lens.
+Insert the lens into the body and turn it clockwise until the lens locks with a click.

-In the dark, when the red dots are difficult to see, align the white plastic bump (e) on the lens barrel with the lens release lever (by touch.
+In the dark, when the red dots are difficult to see, align the white plastic bump on the lens barrel with the lens release lever by touch.
 Then turn and lock as above.